qingfengxia/FenicsSolver/Readme.md

 by Qingfeng Xia, 2017~

 This is derived from my personal independent research, although I am not yet financially independent in the University of Oxford.
 This solver has features beyond commercial commercial solvers, in its capability to solve multibody, multi-physics, multiscale and reduced-order nonlinear problems.

 This software project is an essential part of my research ambition in *Measurement and modelling at extreme conditions* and *Automated and intelligent engineering design*.

 ![Schematic of automated engineering design pipeline](https://forum.freecadweb.org/download/file.php?id=73587)

 > **Note**   Fenics-X, the next generation Fenics, is expected in 2020.
-There would API change.
+The API change in FenicsX should not affect FenicsSolver's json input format.
+If the mesh input format can support complicate boundary mesh, the previous effort of GUI inside FreeCAD would be more useful to solve more realistic engineering problem.
+I am investigating a standard solver input format, to enable coupling with other multi-physics solver.

 ## License

-LGPL licensed as [FreeCAD]<https://github.com/FreeCAD/FreeCAD> and [fenics-project]<https://fenicsproject.org/>
+LGPL licensed as [FreeCAD](https://github.com/FreeCAD/FreeCAD) and [fenics-project](https://fenicsproject.org/)

 ## Screenshot

+There has been some effort to give a GUI for setup FenicsSolver in [FreeCAD's CFD module](https://github.com/qingfengxia/Cfd) Features include boundary condition selection and setup in GUI,  mesh and FenicsSolver input generation, but it is not a top priority in regarding research.

 ![FenicsSolver as a FEM solver in CfdWorkbench of FreeCAD](FenicsSolver_FreeCAD.png?raw=true "FenicsSolver as a CFD solver in CfdWorkbench of FreeCAD")

 ## Description

 A set of multi-physics FEM solvers based on Fenics with GUI support(via integration Fenics into FreeCAD FemWorkbench and CfdWorkbench), focusing on multi-body, reduced-order nonlinear problem and mutlti-solver coupling.It functions like COMSOL or Moose, but it is free and it is made of Python.

 + Solvers implemented:
-  - ScalarTransport (heat transfer, mass transfer, electric potential, etc)
+  - Scalar Transport (heat transfer, mass transfer, electric potential, etc)
-  - Navier Stokes incompressible laminar flow,
+  - Naiver Stokes incompressible laminar flow,
-  - linear elasticity, nonlinear (hyperelastic) elasticity, large deformation, plasticity
+  - linear elasticity, nonlinear (hyper-elastic) elasticity, large deformation, plasticity

 + Solvers under development:
   - scalar transport using DG
   - viscoelastic
-  - Navier Stokes compressible laminar flow
+  - Naiver Stokes compressible laminar flow
   - Maxwell electromagnetics
   - drift-diffusion (plasma and semiconductor)
   - wave propagation